Larsen-Daniel/llm-counting-analysis/README.md

 - Layer 27: 93.9%

 **Key Findings**:
-Both causal mediation and linear probing converge on **layers 21-25** as the critical region for count representation.
-The concordance between causal importance (mediation) and linear decodability (probing) suggests that:
-1. Count information is explicitly represented in these layers
-2. This representation is both causally relevant to model outputs and linearly accessible
-3. The representation becomes progressively refined in later layers

-The progressive increase in probe accuracy through the network indicates hierarchical processing, with early layers encoding basic features and late layers consolidating count information in a linearly separable format.
+The progressive increase in probe accuracy through the network (69.6% → 93.9%) indicates hierarchical processing, with early layers encoding basic features and late layers consolidating count information in a linearly separable format.
+The concordance with causal mediation results suggests that layers 21-27 both contain linearly accessible count representations and causally mediate the model's counting behavior.

 ---